 By Dr J. Edsel Edmunds

-Dr Joseph E. Edmunds is a former Senior Research Fellow, UWI, St Augustine Campus; former Director of Research and Development, WINBAN; former Ambassador of St Lucia.
+Dr Joseph E. Edmunds is the former Ambassador of St Lucia to the UN, OAS, and US.
 He is currently Consultant and Senior Advisor to The Edmunds Group International, LLC (www.theedmundsgroup.com)